jellyfin-archive/jellyfin-docs/general/networking/traefik.md

 chmod 600 acme.json
 ```

+> [!WARNING]
-IMPORTANT !
-Change example.com to your domain / subdomain name, and change the mail of the acme (user@example.com in traefik.toml).
+> Change example.com to your domain / subdomain name, and change the mail of the acme (user@example.com in traefik.toml).
 Let's Encrypt does not require a valid email address however example.com will be flagged as not being a proper email address.

 Launch your Traefik/Jellyfin services : `docker-compose up -d`

 Congratulations, your stack with Traefik and Jellyfin is running!

-> [!WARNING]
-> Due to a [bug](https://github.com/containous/traefik/issues/5559) in Traefik, you cannot dynamically route to containers when network_mode=host, so we have created a static route to the docker host (172.17.0.1:8096) in `traefik.toml`.
-Using host networking (or macvlan) is required to use DLNA or an HdHomeRun as it supports multicast networking.

 Go to jellyfin.example.com (in this case), and your jellyfin is running with HTTPS (AES 256).